Marketing is all luck: Creating the perfect balance to find your pot of gold

 And if executed well, we have the opportunity to get in front of the right prospect at the right time.

 Unfortunately, with so much effort focused on getting their attention, sometimes we forget to prepare for the moment when we do connect.

-Maybe they found us online but our site is not easy to navigate or doesn’t have the answers our prospect came looking for, so they leave.
+Maybe they found us online but our site is not easy to navigate.
+Or it doesn’t have the answers visitors came looking for – so they leave.

 Maybe we are running ads about a special offer but don’t think to create a landing page for the promotion.
-This can hurt us two-fold because our audience can’t easily get the information they need and we lose the ability to capture their information (via a contact form or remarketing pixel) so we can follow up with them regarding that specific interest.
+This can hurt us two-fold because our audience can’t easily get the information they need and we lose the ability to capture their information (via a contact form or remarketing pixel).

 Or maybe we get so excited about our marketing and how well it’s working that we forget about our capacity.
 At first, this may sound like a good problem to have (who doesn’t want more business, right?), but if we are not prepared to keep up with demand we could be dealing with unhappy customers as timelines get backed-up and customer service standards suffer.